|

 1/2 cup green onions, cut in 1-in. length

-tablespoon of oil to yield smooth paste.
-In a bowl, mix the choyla paste with the
+to yield smooth paste.
+In a bowl, mix the choyla

 Sesame Lamb Choyla